 And then you can add intervals of shorter periods of time at a burst of higher intensity to build strength.
 By working with various machines, you can get a good aerobic workout while also focusing on strengthening specific body parts.
 The clearer you are on your fitness goals, the better your chances of creating the right exercise program to help achieve them.”

 Coming soon.
-Peninsula Wellness Center
+Montage Wellness Center

-Community Hospital’s Peninsula Wellness Center, opening soon in Marina, will provide a place for physical activity in a monitored setting.
+Community Hospital’s Montage Wellness Center, opening soon in Marina, will provide a place for physical activity in a monitored setting.
 For more information about the center and how to join, please call (831) 883-5656.